Exempt Development

 If you are a developer or owner-builder, there are important Commonwealth telecommunications rules you need to comply with.
 For more information visit www.infrastructure.gov.au/tind

-Each Development Application is required to have a package of documents to support the lodgement and assessment process.
-The documents are required to clearly demonstrate the proposals ability to be permissible within the legislation that applies, meet the requirements of the development control plan, and address any property and/or planning constraints applicable to the land.
+Each Development Application must contain a package of documentation as necessary to support the lodgement and assessment process.
+The documents are required to clearly demonstrate how the proposal is permissible with current legislation that applies, meets the requirements of the DCP, and address any property and/or planning constraints applicable to the land.

 As a minimum Council require the following documentation to be prepared, depending on the type of development being proposed and the constraints of the land:

-• A detailed site plan, dimensional and to scale that clearly shows the proposed development in proximity to the site boundaries, where legal and practical access is to be obtained from, vegetation to be cleared (or that has been cleared), extent of any proposed cut and fill, stormwater and effluent disposal management areas etc
+- A detailed site plan, dimensional and to scale that clearly shows the proposed development in proximity to the site boundaries, where legal and practical access is to be obtained from, any vegetation to be cleared (or that has been cleared), extent of any proposed cut and fill, stormwater and effluent disposal management areas, any required off-site works, etc,

 If you require assistance in preparing a Development Application, a Town Planning professional (separate to Council) can assist in the compilation of the application including any supporting documentation required.
 Additionally, an Architect or Draftsman can assist in the procurement of scaled architectural and site plans.